-Presenting ﬁve poor, black and white North Carolina pre-teens as they awaken to love and death, George Washington tells a common adolescent story, yet the ﬁlm is distinguished by the poetic, ruminative style of its 25-year-old director David Gordon Green.
-Unusual for a deliberately allusive, symbolic movie, George Washington combines emotional amplitude with documentary veracity.
-While capturing the real, contemporary issues of poverty, youth alienation and racial interaction, it touches on the noblest, most loving quests of its characters and solicits a personal response from anyone who views it.
-Nasia (Candace Evanofski) breaks up with love-struck Buddy (Curtis Cotton III) because she is more fascinated by the dreamer George Richardson (Donald Holden).
-Vernon (Damien Jewan Lee) intervenes to help his friend Buddy, and he’s also protective of little blonde Sonya (Rachael Handy).
-These innocent friendships, enacted by a non-professional but deeply charming ensemble cast, illustrate how our national history and our national future are immanent in our present.
+Presenting ﬁve poor, black and white North Carolina preteens as they awaken to love and death, George Washington (2000) tells a common adolescent story, yet the ﬁlm is distinguished by the poetic, ruminative style of its twenty-five-year-old director, David Gordon Green.
+Unusually for a deliberately allusive, symbolic movie, George Washington combines emotional amplitude with documentary veracity.
+While capturing the real contemporary issues of poverty, youth, alienation, and racial interaction, it touches on the noblest, most loving quests of its characters and solicits a personal response from anyone who views it.
+Nasia (Candace Evanofski) breaks up with love-struck Buddy (Curtis Cotton III) because she is more fascinated by the dreamer George (Donald Holden).
+Vernon (Damian Jewan Lee) intervenes to help his friend Buddy, and he’s also protective of little blonde Sonya (Rachael Handy).
+These innocent friendships, enacted by a nonprofessional but deeply charming ensemble cast, illustrate how our national history and our national future are immanent in our present.
 Each child inherits hope along with the bequest of social deprivation.

 The odd signiﬁcance of the title George Washington provides the key to Green’s unique vision.
 The affecting title brings together standard African-American christening with the audience’s sophisticated historical awareness.
-Green transliterates George’s surname “Richardson” into “Washington” to complete the legacy to which his youthful hero (a fragile kid who must play gently and must not submerge his head in water because his skull has not fused) is fully entitled.
-Though George Richardson is among the legion of forgotten American youth and the descendent of slaves, he aspires to recognition, to greatness.
+Green transliterates George’s surname, Richardson, into Washington to complete the legacy to which his youthful hero (a fragile kid who must play gently and must not submerge his head in water because his skull has not fused) is fully entitled.
+Though George Richardson is among the legion of forgotten American youths and the descendant of slaves, he aspires to recognition, to greatness.
 Nasia believes him capable of it.
 And Green convincingly insists on that complex intertwining of humanism and history.

-George Washington was quickly recognized upon its debut at various ﬁlm festivals and subsequent theatrical release as one of the triumphs of the current American Independent movement.
+George Washington was quickly recognized upon its debut at various ﬁlm festivals and subsequent theatrical release as one of the triumphs of the current American independent movement.
 Its original perspective transforms what is appallingly familiar in American life: destitution, nihilism, bewildered youth, and the history of racial deprivation.
-Green’s unpretentious approach to the backwater setting revels in Southern atmosphere and casual intimacy.
-It’s not a social protest, as done in past movies that grew out of social-reform movements, but a private, delicate perception unconnected to Hollywood trends and cultural expectations.
+Green’s unpretentious approach to the backwater setting revels in southern atmosphere and casual intimacy.
+It’s not a social protest, as done in past movies that grew out of reform movements, but a private, delicate perception unconnected to Hollywood trends or cultural expectations.
 It comes from Green’s personal feelings about youth, race, and cinema, and these feelings can be felt.

-As a student at the North Carolina School of the Arts, Green’s film education exposed him to the treasury of American cinema, from Hollywood classics customarily screened in 35mm prints to such landmarks of personal expression as Charles Burnett’s Killer of Sheep, Terrance Malick’s Badlands, and Haskell Wexler’s Medium Cool.
-The inﬂuence of these ﬁlms is apparent in George Washington’s authentic dailiness (Burnett), its regional fascination (Wexler), and poetic visual splendor (Malick).
-Collaborating with classmate/cinematographer Tim Orr, Green aimed for a deluxe style of ﬁlmmaking, shooting in 35mm CinemaScope to give George Washington an undeniable professionalism and grandiloquence.
+As a student at the North Carolina School of the Arts, Green got a ﬁlm education that exposed him to the treasury of American cinema, from Hollywood classics customarily screened in 35 mm prints to such landmarks of personal expression as Charles Burnett’s Killer of Sheep (1979), Terrence Malick’s Badlands (1973), and Haskell Wexler’s Medium Cool (1969).
+The inﬂuence of these ﬁlms is apparent in George Washington’s authentic dailiness (Burnett), its regional fascination (Wexler), and its poetic visual splendor (Malick).
+Collaborating with his classmate and cinematographer Tim Orr, Green aimed for a deluxe style of ﬁlmmaking, shooting in 35 mm anamorphic to give George Washington an undeniable professionalism and grandiloquence.
 This insistence on cinematic proﬁciency recalls the instant classicism of the French New Wave.
 Few movies about African-American youth have ever photographed the performers or their habitats as warmly as Orr does.
-The aesthetic breakthrough confers seriousness on George Washington’s modest story.
+This aesthetic confers seriousness on George Washington’s modest story.

 Green’s breakthrough integration of myths and poetic realism, of varied movie styles, gives viewers a sense of constant discovery and interpretation.
-The scene of a grave accident among the children is followed a montage that not only changes the ﬁlm’s emotional tone but subtly comments upon the action in the story to that point.
-Green launches a strangely mournful montage of trucks and dumpsters in a landfill, uselessly shifting civilization’s debris.
-As a metaphor for the kids’ quiet hysteria—and someone’s death—it’s both apt and chilling; an elegy for the post-industrial era’s doomed generation.
-This unusual method of filmmaking is also apparent in Green’s mix of vernacular humor—among Nasia and her girl friends discussing boys and doing each other’s hair; or the conversations between Buddy and one of the railroad workers Rico Rice (Paul Schneider) that contrast their child and adult confessions about women and the perplexity of love.
+The scene of a grave accident among the children is followed by a strangely mournful montage—of trucks and dumpsters in a landﬁll, uselessly shifting civilization’s debris—that not only changes the ﬁlm’s emotional tone but subtly comments upon the action in the story to that point.
+As a metaphor for the kids’ quiet hysteria—and someone’s death—it’s both apt and chilling, an elegy for the postindustrial era’s doomed generation.
+This unusual approach to ﬁlmmaking is also apparent in Green’s mix of vernacular humor—among Nasia and her girlfriends as they discuss boys and do each other’s hair, or in the conversations between Buddy and one of the railroad workers, Rico Rice (Paul Schneider), that contrast their child and adult confessions about women and the perplexity of love.